LBHackney-IT/Data-Platform-Playbook/docs/docs/Geospatial-enrichment.md

 ---
 title: Geospatial enrichment
-description: "How to perform spatial enrichment in the data platform"
+description: "How to perform geospatial enrichment on data held in the data platform"
 layout: playbook_js
 tags: [playbook]
 ---